Want to know more about Lifeline?

 Brand protection notice

 The Lifeline name, logo, and dots image are all Registered Trademarks belonging to Lifeline.
 As the legal owner of this intellectual property, and the custodian of the national brand, Lifeline must be responsible for directing and approving all uses of the Lifeline brand.
-If you have an enquiry regarding the Lifeline brand or wish to use the Lifeline logo for any reason, please contact the Lifeline National Marketing Team.
+If you have an enquiry regarding the Lifeline brand or wish to use the Lifeline logo for any reason, please contact the Lifeline Australia Marketing Team.

 Lifeline provides crisis support 24 hours a day, 7 days a week on 13 11 14